Latte is Synonymous with Safety

 <p>Search results for <em><script>alert("Hacked!")</script></em></p>

-Instead of outputting the search string, the browser executes JavaScript.
-And thus the attacker takes over the page.
+Instead of displaying the search string, the browser executes the JavaScript.
+And thus, the attacker takes control of the page.

-You might argue that putting code into a variable will indeed execute JavaScript, but only in the attacker's browser.
-How does it get to the victim?
-From this perspective, we can distinguish several types of XSS.
-In our search page example, we are talking about reflected XSS.
-In this case, the victim needs to be tricked into clicking on a link that contains malicious code in the parameter:
+You might argue that inserting code into a variable executes JavaScript, but only in the attacker's browser.
+How does it reach the victim?
+From this perspective, we distinguish several types of XSS.
+In our search example, we are talking about reflected XSS.
+Here, the victim needs to be tricked into clicking a link containing the malicious code in a parameter:

 https://example.com/?search=<script>alert("Hacked!")</script>

 whether in emails or on social media, without much thought.
-And the fact that there's something suspicious in the address can be
+The fact that the address contains something suspicious can be masked

-masked by URL shortener, so the user only sees bit.ly/xxx
+using a URL shortener; the user then only sees bit.ly/xxx

 .

-However, there is a second and much more dangerous form of attack known as stored XSS or persistent XSS, where an attacker manages to store malicious code on the server so that it is automatically inserted into certain pages.
+However, there is a second, much more dangerous form of attack known as stored XSS or persistent XSS, where the attacker manages to save malicious code on the server so that it is automatically inserted into certain pages.

-An example of this is websites where users post comments.
-An attacker sends a post containing code and it is saved on the server.
-If the site is not secure enough, it will then run in every visitor's browser.
+An example is pages where users write comments.
+An attacker submits a post containing code, and it gets saved on the server.
+If the pages are not sufficiently secured, the code will then run in the browser of every visitor.

-It would seem that the point of the attack is to get the <script>
+It might seem that the core of the attack lies in getting the string <script>

-string into the page.
-In fact, there are many ways to embed
+into the page.
+In reality, there are many ways to insert

 JavaScript.
-Let's take an example of embedding using an HTML attribute.
-Let's have a photo gallery where you can insert a
+Let's show an example using an HTML attribute.
+Consider a photo gallery where captions can be added to images,

 attribute: